 The need for sound academic practice is also something we instil in our students – with critical reflection and business research methodology being essential components of their projects.

 Research for its own sake is out of the question at Vlerick.
-Our research is based on three principles: It must be accurate, relevant and have a broad impact.
+Our research is based on four principles: It must be accurate, relevant, responsible and have a broad impact.

 To make sure our research strategy is widely supported within the school, we’ve created the Vlerick Research Charter.
 It sets out the ways we work to produce credible research.
 It safeguards our robust academic practices – and it provides a framework for academic integrity and ethics.
 All faculty, researchers and DBA participants sign our charter as a commitment to adhere to its principles of sound academic conduct.